seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 --------------------

 Use the C++ standard library facilities whenever they are available for a particular task.
-LLVM and related projects emphasize and rely on the standard library facilities for as much as possible.
-Common support libraries providing functionality missing from the standard library for which there are standard interfaces or active work on adding standard interfaces will often be implemented in the LLVM namespace following the expected standard interface.
+LLVM37 and related projects emphasize and rely on the standard library facilities for as much as possible.
+Common support libraries providing functionality missing from the standard library for which there are standard interfaces or active work on adding standard interfaces will often be implemented in the LLVM37 namespace following the expected standard interface.

 There are some exceptions such as the standard I/O streams library which are avoided.
 Also, there is much more detailed information on these subjects in the